Student Loans & Federal Aid

-NOTE: Legislation passed by Congress, followed by multiple subsequent Executive Orders, has temporarily set the interest rate for federally held student loans to zero percent from March 13, 2020 to May 1, 2022.
+NOTE: Legislation passed by Congress, followed by multiple subsequent Executive Orders, has temporarily set the interest rate for federally held student loans to zero percent from March 13, 2020 to June 20, 2023.
 This will reduce borrowers’ overall debt, since there will be no interest accumulating during that time.
 Those borrowers already in repayment will have all payments suspended during that time (although they may make payments if they choose to do so, and all such payments will be credited entirely towards principal).
 Even if a borrower makes no payments, those months will count as monthly payments towards Public Service Loan Forgiveness, if the borrower is in repayment and meets all other requirements for that program during that time.
-The Biden administration had indicated that the previous extension for the student loan repayment/interest moratorium to 1/31/22 would be the final extension, but have made no such statement for the latest extension to May 1.

 Loans from private lenders, or lenders outside the US, are not impacted by this legislation, but some may be offering their own relief.
 If you have any such loans, you should contact your lender about available options.

 NEW: Want to learn more about repaying your student loans?
 Check out the recording of our July 2022 Student Loan Repayment Webinar.

 SIPA students who are US citizens or permanent residents, and who are enrolled on at least a half-time basis (minimum of 6 credits per semester) may be eligible for one or more of the following aid programs: